 I live in the beautiful San Francisco Bay Area, California.
 I'm

-currently into my second year of an originally 6 month tour of
+currently into my fourth year of an originally 6 month tour of

 Mexico, which I've extended indefinitely.
 I keep saying I'm going